Rainbow Warrior Case: The case

 Even though the actions of the French state were not a threat to "international peace and security" as held by the UN Charter due to their limited objectives and impact, they were widely held to be acts of international delinquency comprising breach of sovereignty and espionage (though peacetime espionage is not covered by international law).
 The French memorandum to the secretary general argued that Greenpeace was engaging in "hostile actions" and "illegal penetration" of French territory around the test site and New Zealand acted as a platform for those actions.
 These arguments were rejected as not fulfilling any of the criteria of international law pertaining to the use of force.

 State responsibility

-In such cases where a state sends its agents abroad to commit acts which are illegal under international or municipal law of the target country, it is customary for the state to take responsibility for the act and issue compensation.
-However its agents are usually granted immunity from local courts.
-In this case however, New Zealand managed to call out the French state under international law and try its agents under its own municipal law.
+Nowadays conduct which would qualify as an Internationally Wrongful Act committed by an agent of a State can attributed to it via Art.
+5 ARSIWA (compare for instance the Teheran Hostages Case by the ICJ), resulting in the obligation of cessation of the wrongful act, assurances of non-repetition and reparation, compare Art.
+30 and 31 ARSIWA.

 France sought to rely on the doctrine of force majeure in that the medical grounds used to repatriate the agents was unforeseen and beyond its control, thus the treaty's obligation for detention would be impossible.
 The Arbitration Panel rejected the use of force majeure; while repatriation was justified, the performance of France's obligations under the treaty was not yet rendered impossible.